-- 2) Liabilities that meet one of the following criteria are classified as current liabilities: - a) Liabilities that are expected to be settled within the normal operating cycle.
+2) Liabilities that meet one of the following criteria are classified as current liabilities:

-- b) The holder primarily for trading purposes. - c) Those who are restricted by the exchange or liquidation of debts within 12 months after the end of each reporting period (after the end of each reporting period and the completion of the long-term refinancing or rescheduling payment agreement before the release of the financial statements, it is also considered as a current liability). - d) Where the repayment period cannot be extended unconditionally to at least 12 months after the balance sheet date.
+- a) Liabilities that are expected to be settled within the normal operating cycle. - b) The holder primarily for trading purposes. - c) Those who are restricted by the exchange or liquidation of debts within 12 months after the end of each reporting period (after the end of each reporting period and the completion of the long-term refinancing or rescheduling payment agreement before the release of the financial statements, it is also considered as a current liability). - d) Where the entity does not have an unconditional right as of the balance sheet date to defer settlement of the liability for at least 12 months after the balance sheet date.
 Terms of a liability that could, at the option of the counter-party, result in its settlement by the issue of equity instruments do not affect its classification.